-The Council maintains registers for different types of risks:
+The Council maintains registers for diverse types of risks:

-Strategic risk register - This contains the high level risks of the council.
+Strategic risk register - This contains the high-level risks of the council.
 It is owned and maintained by the Council's Management Team and Strategic Risk Management Group and kept under continuous review.
 It is presented to the Audit and Standards Committee every six months.

-Operational risk registers - These include service, project, partnerships and process risks.
-These are assigned to specific Directors and Senior Managers who have overall responsibility for their maintenance and continuous review.
+Operational risk registers - These include service, project, partnerships, and process risks.
+These are assigned to members of Senior Management Team and Senior Managers who have overall responsibility for their maintenance and continuous review.
 They can allocate individual risks to risk owners who must decide upon and monitor appropriate actions.